 My Comments page: links to comments you make on other student blogs (two comments a week starting week 4)

 About Me page: Introduce yourself (maximum 600 words)

 Final self-assessment: you will email this to me upon completion of your blog.

-Your complete final portfolio should be about 6000 words of your best writing, depending on the grade you are working toward.
+Your complete final portfolio should be about 7000 words of your best writing, depending on the grade you are working toward.
 Everything you write counts toward the final word count.

 A few examples of complete student portfolios from previous semesters: